 Listed are permits for all commercial and industrial work, all new single-family and multifamily residences and all residential remodeling over $35,000.
 Permits are listed by applicant, description, site and cost.

 Camfield Construction, addition to single-family residence at 2515 Crystal Tree Drive, $60,000.

-These applications for assumed business names were filed recently with the Champaign County clerk's office:
+These applications for assumed business names were filed with the Champaign County clerk's office:

 Catherine M. Gallahue dba Gallahue Photography, 438 E. Belle Ave., Rantoul, Catherine Gallahue, same address.

 Combs & Associates, 1110 St. Andrews Circle, Rantoul, Mark Combs, same address.

 Connektions R Us, P.O.
 Box 17518, U, Femi Fletcher, 714 S. State St., #2, C.